-Each job posting asks supplemental questions based in core job requirements that further screen candidates.
-The Human Resources Department screens all applications received via the online application process to determine eligibility.
-Eligible applications are then referred to the hiring manager(s).
-All full-time positions are subject to a panel interview and work-based exercises.
-Interview questions are reviewed by the Human Resources Department to ensure they contain both situational and behavioral questions as well as examples of work.
+Housing.
+The Human Resources Department reviews interview questions to ensure they contain both situational and behavioral questions.
+Candidates are generally asked to bring examples of their work to the interview.
+In addition, many interview processes include onsite or off-site skills based exercises that the candidate must complete.
 Based on the information gathered during the interview, the panel recommends the most qualified candidate for hire.
-All recommendations for hire are approved by the Department Director, Deputy or Division Director, Human Resources Director and Executive Director.
+All recommendations for hire are approved by the Department Director, Deputy or Division Director, Marketing and Human Resources Division Director and Executive Director.
 The Human Resources Department conducts a formal orientation with each new employee within three days of hire.
 During the first month of employment, the manager of the new employee has a checklist of tasks that must be completed.
 The manager also determines what training is needed for the new employee as well as additional training opportunities throughout the career of the employee.